 How can I get in touch with customer service?

 There are several ways to reach Chase customer support:

 - By email: Sign in to your account and use the Secure Message Center

-- In person: Visit one of Chase’s nearly 5,000 branches
+- In person: Visit one of Chase’s more than 4,700 branches

 - On Twitter: @ChaseSupport

 - By mail: National Bank By Mail, P O Box 36520, Louisville, KY 40233-6520

 Can I set up the Automatic Savings Program at a branch?